 • Complete a written report based on an interview with the intern sponsor.

-• Turn in the following reports as scheduled in the course calendar:
+• Turn in the following assignments as scheduled in the course syllabus:

-- Three progress reports to be completed by both the intern and the sponsor.
+- Mid-point progress report to be completed by both the intern and the sponsor.

-- A final evaluation form, to be completed by the sponsor, discussed with the intern in a private meeting, and sent directly to the faculty intern coordinator.
+- An employer final evaluation, to be completed by the sponsor, discussed with the intern in a private meeting, and submitted electronically.

 - Present a final slide to the JOUR 597 class at the end of your internship to share your experience.